okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 As a best practice, you should return the HTTP response immediately, rather than waiting for any of your own internal process flows triggered by the event to complete.

-> **Note:** If your service does not return the HTTP response within the timeout limit, Okta will consider the delivery to have failed.
+> **Note:** If your service does not return the HTTP response within the timeout limit, Okta will log the delivery attempt as a failure.

 ### Rate Limits